-1&1 is an established host with massive datacenter capacity.
+1&1 Hosting is an established host with massive datacenter capacity.
 We’re always impressed with the variety of services on offer, and the accessible pricing for small businesses.

-It would be great to see more plans offer a choice of datacenter locations to take advantage of its global presence, but despite that, 1&1 is a good choice if you want a host for long-term usage, and you don’t anticipate moving your data or mailboxes to another host anytime soon.
+It would be great to see more plans offer a choice of datacenter locations to take advantage of its global presence, but despite that, 1&1 Hosting is a good choice if you want a host for long-term usage, and you don’t anticipate moving your data or mailboxes to another host anytime soon.

-1&1 is a huge hosting group with offices in Europe, North America, and South America.
+1&1 Hosting is a huge hosting group with offices in Europe, North America, and South America.
 It aims to provide a one-stop-shop for small businesses that need to get a website online as efficiently as possible.
 The company was founded in Germany in 1998 by Ralph Dommermuth, the chairman of parent company United Internet.
-The 1&1 brand launched in the United States five years later.
+The 1&1 Hosting brand launched in the United States five years later.